 Our Catholic Legacy Vol. 2

 Our Catholic Legacy, Volume II (World History for Young Catholics) is the newest edition in Seton's History series.
 It is the second of an exciting and colorful two volume world history series from Seton.
 Filled with over 200 full color maps, charts, and descriptive graphics Our Catholic Legacy Vol. 2 is the kind of exciting history book that you have come to expect from Seton.
-Answer key in back of book.
-Copyright 2018.
+Separate answer key is included.
+Copyright 2011-2021.
 8.5 x 11 inches.
 Softcover.
-360 pp.
+344 pp.

 When Volume I of Our Catholic Legacy ended, Catholic Europe stood on the precipice.
 Momentous events were about to unfold that would change the world forever.